bedrocklinux/bedrocklinux-website/markdown/index.md

 November for further testing.
 Any assistance testing at that time will be greatly appreciated.
 The proper release will follow, likely before the end of 2018.

-## {id="poki-progress-2018-05"} May 2018 Poki Progress Update
-<small>2018-05-05</small>

-Given the relatively long release cycle, it seems prudent to provide an occasional progress update.
-Poki's development progress, updated 2018-05-05, can be found [here](1.0beta3/progress.html).
-While a substantial amount of work has been done, much is left to do before the release is ready.

 [See older news items](news.html)